HMS Hampshire (1903): Last voyage and sinking

-Sailing alone in heavy seas, Hampshire was approximately 1.5 nmi off the mainland of Orkney between Brough of Birsay and Marwick Head at 19:40 on 5 June when an explosion occurred and she heeled to starboard.
+Sailing alone in heavy seas, Hampshire was approximately 1.5 nmi off Mainland in the Orkney Islands between Brough of Birsay and Marwick Head at 19:40 on 5 June when an explosion occurred and she heeled to starboard.
 She had struck one of several mines laid by the German minelaying submarine U-75 on 28–29 May, just before the Battle of Jutland.
 The detonation had holed the cruiser between bows and bridge, and the lifeboats were smashed against the side of the ship by the heavy seas when they were lowered.
 About 15 minutes after the explosion, Hampshire sank by the bow.
 Of the 735 crewmembers and 14 passengers aboard, only 12 crew survived after coming ashore on three Carley floats.
 A total of 737 were lost, including Kitchener and all the members of the mission to Russia.
+The sinking happened 12 miles north of the nearest lifeboat station at Stromness.
+There is speculation whether lifeboat intervention would have made any difference given the conditions, but the lifeboat was never called out.

 Fritz Joubert Duquesne – a Boer and German spy – claimed to have assumed the identity of Russian Count Boris Zakrevsky and joined Kitchener in Scotland.
 Duquesne supposedly signalled a German U-boat shortly after departing Scapa Flow to alert them that Kitchener's ship was approaching.
 He was then rescued by the submarine as Hampshire sank.
 In the 1930s and 1940s, he ran the Duquesne Spy Ring and was captured by the FBI along with 32 other Nazi agents in the largest espionage conviction in U.S. history.
+However, Duquesne's story contains "numerous improbabilities", and there are "no records" to corroborate any part of it.

 Wreck

-The wreck is designated as a controlled site under the Protection of Military Remains Act at coordinates 59°7.065′N 3°23.843′W and diving is forbidden without a licence.
+The wreck is designated as a controlled site under the Protection of Military Remains Act 1986 at coordinates 59°7.065′N 3°23.843′W and diving is forbidden without a licence.
 The ship is upside down at a depth of 180–230 ft of water.

 Memorials

 In 1983, one propeller and part of Hampshire's drive shaft were salvaged from the wreck.
 They are now on view at the Scapa Flow Visitor Centre and Museum, Lyness, Hoy, Orkney.
 Three Vickers 3 Pounder Mk II Quick-Firing deck guns were also salvaged from the wreck.
-In 2021.
-One of these was restored to its original condition by specialist conservators in Alloa, and is now on display in the foyer of the museum.
+In 2021, one of these was restored to its original condition by specialist conservators in Alloa, and is now on display in the foyer of the museum.

 The 737 Hampshire dead are commemorated on the right-hand side of the base at the Hampshire, Isle of Wight and Winchester War Memorial outside Winchester Cathedral.

 A tower was erected on Marwick Head on Mainland, Orkney, in 1926 by the people of Orkney to the memory of Kitchener and the officers and men of Hampshire.
-The Kitchener Memorial is a square, crenellated stone tower with the inscription: "This tower was raised by the people of Orkney in memory of Field Marshal Earl Kitchener of Khartoum on that corner of his country which he had served so faithfully nearest to the place where he died on duty.
-He and his staff perished along with the officers and nearly all the men of HMS Hampshire on 5 June 1916."
+The Kitchener Memorial is a square, crenellated stone tower with the following inscription: